verdog/renoise-hardware-sampler/README.md

 The amount of time to wait, after releasing the note, to stop recording the sample.

-#### Normalize Sample Volumes, Trim Silences
+#### Post processing

 These are post-processing options.
 Click these buttons after the recording process is finished.
 It is also possible to use these on samples recorded via other means than this tool -- the buttons simply process all current samples.

-These functions can take some time when you have recorded a lot of samples.
-If the Renoise dialog asking to kill the script pops up, select no and wait patiently. :-)
+##### Process in background

+When checked, the post processing options will use less CPU and process in the background, allowing you to close the tool window and use Renoise elsewhere.

+When not checked, more CPU is allocated to the post processing functions and they will finish more quickly.
+Closing the window will stop the processes in this case.

 ##### Normalize Sample Volumes

 Boost sample volume as much as possible, while maintaining the current relative volume levels between samples.
-In other words, find the loudest sample, maximize its volume, and increase the volume of all other samples by that amount.
+In other words, find the loudest sample, maximize its volume, and increase the volume of all other samples by the same amount.

 ##### Trim Silences

 For each sample, remove any leading silence.

-#### Inst.
-Name
+#### Instrument Name

 Sets the instrument name after samples are recorded.